Thursday, September 9, 2021

 (From left--Leadon, Frey, Henley, Meisner, Felder, Szymczyk)

-The group had somehow managed to be known as a country rock group, when they were anything but.
+The group had somehow managed to be known as a Country Rock group, when they were anything but.
 From the beginning, the Eagles have always been a group that could record both some of the best ballads ever written and do rock & roll as well.
 Feeling they needed a new producer to emphasize this diversity, the group turned to Bill Szymczyk, who would produce some of the best albums in music history in the next several years.

 To complement that move, the Eagles invited guitarist Don Felder, a childhood friend of Leadon who had jammed with the group backstage in 1972, to play slide guitar on the song "Good Day In Hell" for their new album.
 The Eagles liked what they heard so much that they invited Felder to be in the group the next day.